ClareMSYanGit/Interop-TestSuites/ExchangeMAPI/Docs/ExchangeMAPITestSuiteDeploymentGuide.md

 | **MS-XXXX\_TestSuite.deployment.ptfconfig** | The deployment configuration file provides the environmental details that are specific to the test suite.
 The configuration file allows test suite-specific customization. |
 | **MS-XXXX\_TestSuite.ptfconfig** |  The test suite configuration file contains details that specify the behavior of the test suite operation. |

-Both files are present in the TestSuite folder inside each test suite directory.
+Both files are in the TestSuite folder in each test suite directory.

 If you need to modify the common configuration values for a specific